chrisdickinson/beefy/README.md

 bundle to be pregenerated and available at a certain path.

 #### `--browserify command`
+#### `--bundler command`

 use `command` instead of `browserify` or `./node_modules/.bin/browserify`.

-in theory, you could even get this working with `r.js`, but that would probably be scary and bats would fly out of it. but it's there if you need it!
+~~in theory, you could even get this working with `r.js`, but that would probably be scary and bats would fly out of it. but it's there if you need it!~~ if you want to use `r.js` with beefy, you'll need a config that can write the resulting bundle to stdout, and you can run beefy with `beefy :output-url.js --bundler r.js -- -o config.js`.

 #### `--live`